backupbrew/switchbrew/Applet Manager services.md

 No input.
 Returns an output u32 for the current PerformanceMode.

+### GetCradleStatus

+No input, returns an output u8.

+### GetBootMode

+No input, returns an output u8.

 ### GetCurrentFocusState

 No input.
 Returns an output u8:

   - 1: In focus.
   - 2/3: Out of focus(running in "background").

+### IsVrModeEnabled

+No input, returns an output u8 bool.

 ### SetVrModeEnabled